bsel/birch-tunnel/README.md

 Java's Service Provider mechanism.
 A CLI and a GUI are available.

 It was written back in 2009 and hosted on a private server with trac in back.
-The server was consumed by by a space time continuum and took the sources with it.
-In 2016 the continuum collapsed and released the sources to GitHub.
+The server was consumed by a space time continuum which took away In 2016 the continuum collapsed and released the sources to GitHub.

 # How to Build and Run